 If your next appointment is not soon enough, it is best to contact your counselor directly to see if they can see you sooner.

-Additionally, you can attend Urgent Care Hours at the BCC, Monday-Friday from 11 a.m. to Noon and again from 3 to 4 p.m.
+Additionally, you can attend Urgent Care Hours at the BCC, Monday-Friday from 11 a.m.-noon and again from 3-4 p.m.
 Our urgent care hours are intended for students with urgent or emergent concerns that need immediate attention.